mfrisch1/portfolio-next-strapi/README.md

 or
 make setup-local-win
 ```
-Makefile uses pm2 to run and manage local server.
+Makefile uses pm2 to run and manage local server in background.
 ```
 make run-next
 make run-strapi
 // For both
 make run
-// To delete background running server make delete
+// To delete specific background server make delete
+// To delete all
+delete-all
 ```